AmbassadorGraveyard/ambassador-ios-sdk/README.md

   <img src="screenShots/themePlist.png" width="600" />

-This is what the default theme will look like with the preconfigured values in the `AmbassadorTheme.plist`.
+This is what the default theme will look like with the preconfigured values in the `GenericTheme.plist`.

   <img src="screenShots/rafDemoImage.png" width="250" />   <img src="screenShots/contactsDemoImage.png" width="250"/>

-To demonstrate how to change the default theme, here is the AmbassadorTheme.plist with some edited values:
+To demonstrate how to change the default theme, here is the GenericTheme.plist with some edited values:

   <img src="screenShots/editedPlist.png" width="500" />